oliverocean/GPSpi/src/prototype_01/README.md

-### GPSpi: prototype 1
+### GPSpi
-Gathers GPS data from a physical sensor and displays it on a console.
+Prototype 1: gathers GPS data from a physical sensor and displays it on a console.

 ### Software
 * Written in C and assembly language